immersive-web/webxr-ar-module/explainer.md

 ### Multiview rendering

 Developers may optionally take advantage of the [WEBGL_multiview extension](https://www.khronos.org/registry/webgl/extensions/proposals/WEBGL_multiview/) to both WebGL 1.0 and WebGL 2.0 for optimized multiview rendering.
-The UA may not honor this request (e.g. when the supplied context does not support this extension) and the `XRWebGLLayer` will fallback to using a framebuffer that is not multiview-aware.
+The WEBGL_multiview extension must be successfully queried from the supplied context prior to the creation of the `XRWebGLLayer` or it will fall back to using a framebuffer that is not multiview-aware.
+Additionally, the UA may choose to not honor the multiview request for any reason, which will also fall back to using a framebuffer that is not multiview-aware.
 As such, developers must query the `XRWebGLLayer.multiview` property after the `XRWebGLLayer` is constructed and respond accordingly.

 When `XRWebGLLayer.multiview` is false:
 - The `XRWebGLLayer`'s `framebuffer` will be created in a side-by-side configuration.